Ciano1996/AuctionMechanism/README.md

 ```
 ### AUCTION OWNER

+/*TEST 4-1: auctionOwner()
+     * @result multiple peers creates multiple auctions and some of them wants to check what they own
+     * */

 ```
     /*TEST 4-1: auctionOwner()
      * @result multiple peers creates multiple auctions and some of them wants to check what they own